 B-203-2: Initial Contact Procedures

-After making initial contact with a customer the VR staff member:
+After making initial contact with a customer, the VR staff member:

-Completes the initial contact page in RHW;
+completes the Initial Contact page in ReHabWorks (RHW);

-Assigns the case to the appropriate caseload;
+assigns the case to the appropriate caseload;

-Completes or schedules the appointment to complete an application for services; and
+completes or schedules the appointment to complete an application for services; and

-Provides the customer with contact information for the assigned office.
+provides the customer with contact information for the assigned office.

+VR does not discriminate based on race, color, sex, national origin, age, disability, or religion.
+Refer to A-202-1: Nondiscrimination Policy for more information.

+Each customer who requests an appointment to apply for VR services must receive an appointment.
+If the customer is homeless, VR staff completes the RHW Initial Contact page with the information that the customer provides.
+If the customer does not have contact information, an appointment date and time must be given to the customer at initial contact.

-For additional instructions on completing the initial contact page in ReHabWorks (RHW), see the ReHabWorks User's Guide Chapter 5: Initial Contact.
+For additional instructions on completing the Initial Contact page , see the RHW User’s Guide B-200: Initial Contact.

 …